Sun Desert Pest Management

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Sun Desert Pest Management 5 out of 5 stars on Google, with 19 reviews reflecting their service track record in El Paso.
+Customers have rated Sun Desert Pest Management 5 out of 5 stars, with 10+ reviews reflecting their service track record in El Paso.

 Licensed for 2 service categories under TPCL #570337